 For sure there are some skills that will make it easier for individual leaders to push for Digital Transformation.
 We have already seen how a growth mindset is one of the key enablers in this, as it allows leaders to believe that digital skills (and ultimately change( can be developed within the organisation.
 Another element that we have seen is Digital Literacy, which becomes a necessary trait to exploit new technologies.

 In any case Ia rogue that Digital Leaders don’t have a skill profile that should set them apart completely from other leaders in the organisation.
 Besides what’s needed for their specific job, most of the traits that are identified as key for a “digital leader” are the same across the board.

 On this point I appreciated a lot the research that IMD has conducted on Agile Leadership: The research revealed that leadership effectiveness in disruptive environments shared many of the same characteristics as leadership in more stable environments, but with a few notable differences.

-These where identified as 4 specific characteristics and three behaviors that characterize agile leaders.
+These were identified as 4 specific characteristics and three behaviours that characterize agile leaders.
 The 4 characteristics are:

 - Humble: They are able to accept feedback and acknowledge that others know more than they do.

 - Adaptable: They accept that change is constant and that changing their minds based on new information is a strength rather than a weakness.

 - Visionary: They have a clear sense of long-term direction, even in the face of short-term uncertainty.

 - Engaged: They have a willingness to listen, interact, and communicate with internal and external stakeholders combined with a strong sense of interest and curiosity in emerging trends.